1. Do I really need a criminal defense lawyer if I’m charged with a misdemeanor?

 4. Can criminal charges be dismissed before trial?

 Yes.
 Charges may be dismissed due to lack of evidence, unlawful searches, procedural errors, or successful negotiations by your attorney.
+Early legal representation increases the likelihood of dismissal or reduction.

 6. What is the difference between a felony and a misdemeanor in Texas?